 How long does it take to replace a sewer line?

 Most sewer line replacements take approximately one to three days, but complex pipe layouts may take five days or more.

-At All Utah Plumbing, Heating, and Air, we are committed to providing fast, customer-oriented same-day service for all of your household needs.
+We are committed to providing fast, customer-oriented same-day service for all of your household needs.
 We are committed to White Glove Service, meaning we will treat your home with the care it deserves, and we will be transparent about the cost associated with our work.
-If you suspect your sewer line may need to be repaired or replaced, call us today at (801) 877-6365 to schedule an appointment.
+If you suspect your homes main water line may need to be repaired or replaced, call us today to schedule an appointment.